 Expect your young puppy to sleep a lot during this stage.
 Most puppies will sleep about 18 to 20 hours a day to support their fast-growing brains and bodies.
 Puppies from eight to 12 weeks old may seem to go from zero to 60 out of nowhere, then suddenly pass out to nap within minutes of being in hyperdrive.

 Before 12 weeks of age, most puppies have trouble fully controlling their urination and defecation.
 They are still prone to frequent accidents and cannot usually make it through the night without urinating.
 House training should begin as soon as you bring your new puppy home, but be prepared for the first few weeks to go slowly.
-Stick to a regular schedule, taking your puppy outside every time she eats, drinks, or wakes up from a nap.
+Stick to a regular schedule, taking your puppy outside every time it eats, drinks, or wakes up from a nap.
 House training usually gets a bit easier after 12 weeks of age.

 Your puppy won't begin to get adult teeth until about 12 weeks of age.
 However, some of the baby teeth, or "milk teeth," may begin falling out between 8-12 weeks old.
 Symptoms of teething typically won't start until 12 weeks old.